home-assistant/home-assistant.io/source/_integrations/roku.markdown

 ha_integration_type: device
 ---

 The Roku integration allows you to control a [Roku](https://www.roku.com/) media playback device.
+This integration only supports Roku media playback devices (ie sticks, streaming boxes, and televisions).
+All other smarthome products (ie light bulbs and cameras) are part of a different ecosystem.

 {% include integrations/config_flow.md %}